Aaron-Bopp/TIM/10_Sources/Mental Health/videoDestiny Interviews Dr. K.md

     - Some of things in this life come from before the consciously observable life of an individual
 - Dharma is the moral opposite of [[karma|Kharma]]
 - #TO/EXPLORE/RESEARCH  Evidence based alternative medicine
-- DrK Between your emotional and logical mind is the hum ghar or [[subconscious]] which activates to protect you from negative emotions and bullies your intellectual mind into coming up with justifications
+- [[Dr. K]] Between your emotional and logical mind is the hum ghar or [[subconscious]] which activates to protect you from negative emotions and bullies your intellectual mind into coming up with justifications
 - #TO/EXPLORE/RESEARCH  MDMA and Pcysolibin might be a telescope to new topics

 ---